 Quick tip: Wednesday is frequently misspelled.

-2. List of IELTS Listening words - Months and seasons of the year:
+2. Months and seasons of the year:

 January, February, March, April, May, June, July, August, September, October, November, December, winter, spring, autumn, summer.